ilyasergey/YSC4231/_sources/index.rst.txt

 ..   week-14-paxos
 ..   week-14-byzantine

-Lecture notes will be posted gradually as we progress through the course material.
+Lecture materials will be posted gradually as we progress through the course.

 Supplementary Materials
 -----------------------